openeuler-mirror/docs/content/en/docs/Installation/hardware-compatibility.md

-# Hardware Compatibility<a name="EN-US_TOPIC_0214071109"></a>
+# Hardware Compatibility<a name="EN-US_TOPIC_0229291190"></a>

 You need to take hardware compatibility into account during openEuler installation.
-[Table 1](#table14948632047)  lists the types of supported servers.
+[Table 1](#table14948632047)  describes the types of supported servers.

 >![](public_sys-resources/icon-note.gif) **NOTE:**
 >-   TaiShan 200 servers are backed by Huawei Kunpeng 920 processors.
->-   Currently, only Huawei TaiShan servers are supported.
+>-   Currently, only Huawei TaiShan and FusionServer Pro servers are supported.
 More servers from other vendors will be supported in the future.

 **Table  1**  Supported servers